 While doing research for this article, someone had a fairly upsetting memory about camping with their family and pet dog.
 A baited fishing line had been left on the ground and the dog ate the bait, hook and all.
 In the ensuing chaos, the necessity of making sure the pets you take on a camping trip are just as safe as you are was imprinted on that person’s mind forever.

 It’s easy to forget and neglect the finer details when planning to go camping, from trying to find the best tents on the market to suit your needs down to essential items like food for yourself, food for dogs, and sleeping bags.
 This article is here to make sure that you enjoy camping with your family and pets.

-If you want to enjoy camping with your pets, follow some of the ground rules and essential tips we have provided for you here.
+If you want to enjoy camping with dogs, follow some of the ground rules and essential tips we have provided for you here.

 Why It’s a Good Idea to Take Your Pets Camping with You